 - A “Sense of the Senate Resolution” shall not include actionable items requiring administrative approval.

 - A “Sense of the Senate Resolution” may be submitted as an emergency following the guidelines of Emergency Proposals.

 - Unless otherwise specified, the submission process for a “Sense of the Senate Resolution” will follow the same guidelines as a Proposal.

 - Emergency Submission of a Proposal

-- A proposal that has not been moved for adoption in a previous Senate meeting may be considered as an Emergency Proposal at the next meeting.
+- A proposal or resolution that has not been moved for adoption in a previous Senate meeting may be considered as an Emergency Proposal at the next meeting.
 Such proposals may be submitted by a Senator individually or on behalf of a group of Senators, and must have been sent to the Senate Officers no less than 12 hours before the meeting.